getfem/getfem/doc/sphinx/source/userdoc/model_contact_friction.rst

 Note that without additional stabilization technique (see [HI-RE2010]_) an inf-sup condition have to be satisfied between the finite element of the displacement and the one for the multipliers.
 This means in particular that the finite element for the multiplier have to be "less rich" than the one for the displacement.

-Weak continuous contact condition
+Weak integral contact condition
 +++++++++++++++++++++++++++++++++

-The weak continuous contact formulation allows not to explicitly describe the discrete set of admissible stress.
+The weak integral contact formulation allows not to explicitly describe the discrete set of admissible stress.
 The contact stress (including the friction one) is described on a finite element space :math:`W^h` on the contact boundary :math:`\Gamma_c`:

 .. math::